 Putting the cacao nibs in a rich buttery shortbread cookie is only going to make these cookies better, but adding sea salt for that sweet-salty taste will result in outrageously good cookies that will satisfy that chocolate craving.

-The most important part of this recipe is having your butter softened, and that just isn’t hard.
-Mix all your ingredients and roll the dough in a 6″ to 7″ log that is 2″ wide.
-If you like rolling dough and making cutouts that works too.
+The most important part of this shortbread recipe is having your butter softened, and that just isn't hard.
+Mix all your ingredients and roll the dough in a 6" to 7" log that is 2" wide.
+Cut into ¼" thick slices and place on a parchment-lined baking sheet.
+If you like rolling dough and making cutouts with cookie cutters that works too.
 These cookies are definitely on the rustic side.

-After you cut your rounds bake for 15 minutes at 325 degrees and that’s it.
-These shortbread cookies couldn’t be any easier than a quick mix and bake and this is the outcome – an intense chocolate cookie.
+After you cut your rounds, bake for 15 minutes at 325 degrees, and that's it.
+These cookies couldn't be any easier than a quick mix and bake and this is the outcome - an intense chocolate cookie.

 - Preheat the oven to 325. degrees and line two cookie sheets with parchment.